ysuraphel1/animal-image-classifier/README.md

 ## Limitations

-The classifier predicts only among the supported animal classes listed above.
+The classifier predicts only among the animal classes it was trained on.

 If an uploaded image contains an unsupported species, the model will still return the closest match with lower confidence.